vespa-engine/sample-apps/semantic-qa-retrieval/README.md

 **Requirements for running this sample application:**

 * [Docker](https://www.docker.com/) installed and running
-* git client to checkout the sample application repository
+* git client to check out the sample application repository
 * Operating system: macOS or Linux, Architecture: x86_64 or arm64
 * Minimum 6 GB memory dedicated to Docker (the default is 2 GB on Macs).
   Refer to [Docker memory](https://docs.vespa.ai/en/operations/docker-containers.html#memory) for details and troubleshooting.

 See also [Vespa quick start guide](https://docs.vespa.ai/en/vespa-quick-start.html).
-This setup is slightly different then the official quick start guide as we build a custom docker image  with the tensorflow dependencies.
+This setup is slightly different from the official quick start guide as we build a custom docker image  with the tensorflow dependencies.

 **Validate environment, should be minimum 6G:**